-mean of zero and a variance of one) and rent levels as a bar chart.
+Fig 3B provides another perspective on the correlations between apartment features and rent levels.
+The figure visualises the coefficient estimates of a regularised LASSO regression model, including all available features (as z-scores, i. e., standardised to have a mean of zero and a variance of one) and rent levels as a bar chart.
+The LASSO model shown here serves the purpose to explore the data set for potentially influential factors among the vast number of variables in our data set.
+It helps to guide the feature selection for the hedonic pricing model.
+Intuitively, the LASSO method acts like a built-in feature selector: it adds a penalty parameter to the minimisation problem solved by the regression model.
+The penalty forces parameters to be dropped from the model if they add little to its explanatory power, striking a balance between complexity and accuracy.
 In applying a shrinkage parameter to the model, LASSO effectively selects only those variables that contribute to explaining the variance substantially, and it shrinks the coefficient estimates of other, less relevant variables to zero.
-As a result, not all features are included in the model displayed in Figure 3B.
-Corroborating the findings from Figure 3A, the model identifies underfloor heating, self-contained central heating and rooftop terraces as important determinants of rent levels.
+As a result, not all features are included in the model displayed in Figure B. Corroborating the findings from Fig 3A, the model identifies underfloor heating, self-contained central heating and rooftop terraces as important determinants of rent levels.
 In addition, the model finds the presence of air conditioning ('Klimatisiert'), underground parking and laminate to be relevant features.

-Complementing the previous results, Figure 3C shows four regression models that relate the total rent (models 1 and 3) and rent per square metre (models 2 and 4) in 2018 and 2021/22 to various features categorised in four groups: basic hedonic features, connectivity and outdoor areas, heating and energy, as well as other features.
-In the feature selection for the regression models, we have used information from the previous analyses to guide the inclusion of variables and applied stepwise variable selection, aiming to include only those factors that have been identified to be statistically significant in at least one of the regression models.
-All models include district-level fixed effects to account for the effect of location on rent levels.
+Complementing the results presented so far, Fig 3C shows four regression models that relate the total rent (models 1 and 3) and rent per square metre (models 2 and 4) in 2018 and 2021/22 to various features categorised in four groups: basic hedonic features, connectivity and outdoor areas, heating and energy, as well as other features.
+We have log-transformed the dependent variable monthly rent in EUR in models 1 and 3 to account for the skewed distribution of the variable (see Fig 3D).
+In the feature selection for the regression models, we have used information from the analyses shown in Fig 1 to Fig 3B to guide the inclusion of variables and applied stepwise variable selection, aiming to include only those factors that have been identified to be statistically significant in at least one of the regression models.
+All models include district-level fixed effects and the standard errors are clustered at the district level to account for possible common unobserved influential factors among apartments in the same district.

 Overall, we find that both basic features and amenities influence rent levels, largely in line with our research hypothesis and the descriptive statistics reported in this section.
 Smaller apartments with several rooms obtain high rents per square metre, and newly refurbished apartments obtain a positive rent premium.
 In both observation periods, outdoor areas increase the absolute and per square metre rent, as does air conditioning, private transport facilities, underfloor heating, a rooftop apartment, and multiple bathrooms and toilets.

-Interestingly, the coefficient estimate of public transport connectivity was associated with a moderately positive rent premium in 2018, but it changed direction and became negative in 2021/22.
-Some of the features that are relevant to re-purpose apartments as places of living and working, such as multiple rooms to establish a dedicated home office, an outdoor area for recreation, as well as multiple bathrooms and toilets for co-use, all saw their rent premium increase substantially both in absolute and per square metre terms.
+Some of the features that are relevant to re-purpose apartments as places of living and working, such as multiple rooms to establish a dedicated home office, an outdoor area for recreation, as well as multiple toilets for co-use, all saw their rent premiums increase both in absolute and per square metre terms.